bolshakov/stoplight/README.md

 #### Community-supported notifiers

+* [stoplight-sentry]

-Unfortunately, there aren't any so far.
-You you want to implement one, the following section contains all the required information.
+You you want to implement your own notifier, the following section contains all the required information.

 Pull requests to update this section are welcome.